mhuebert/re-db/README.md

 ```clj
 (d/where [#(= (:name %) "Matt")])
 ```
+_(question - should d/where accept varargs instead of a vector?)_

 Clauses are evaluated in order and joined using `clojure.set/intersection` (`AND`), with early termination when the result set is empty.

+## Todo

+- a way to log the "currently subscribed" patterns at any point in a reaction
+- add indexes on-the-fly based on usage - this means less up-front schema, + potential performance advantages (frontloading all index-building makes initial pageload slower - this can be spread out & done on-demand)
+- more attention paid to history / time-travel with datom logs
+- more tests
+- more attention to "query"/filtering api (d/where)
+- allow to specify a sort-order for an ave index?
+- perhaps more efficient update of multi-step queries during transact can be achieved by using cached intermediate values instead of valueless invalidations